Alexis M.,

 You need to:

-• Monitor the key risk factors
+Monitor key risk factors

-• Update your analysis when significant changes occur
+Update your assessment when significant changes occur

-• Track whether your risk responses are actually working
+Track whether your risk responses are actually working

-• Feed new information back into the cycle
+Feed new information back into the cycle

-The stuff that matters most (That everyone ignores)
+The stuff that matters most (that everyone ignores)

-• What happens when key people leave?
+What happens when key people leave?

-• Do people have the training they need?
+Do people have the training they need?

-• Are your policies actually followed, or do people work around them?
+Are your policies actually followed, or do people work around them?

-• What is your security culture really like?
+What is your security culture actually like?

 Technology is the easy part.
 People are hard.
 And usually more important.